 - 1. Start the Launchpad and log in to the One Identity Manager database. - 2.
-In the Change & Extend view, select the Transport custom modifications entry and click Start.

-3. Select Import transport file on the home page.
+In the Change & Extend view, select the Transport custom modifications entry and click Start. - This starts the Database Transporter program. - 3.
+Select Import transport file on the home page.